chrisnoonan98675/site/xl-deploy/how-to/migrate-xl-deploy-data-storage-to-an-sql-database.markdown

 Depending on your data storage configuration in XL Deploy pre 8.0.0 version, there are two supported migration scenarios:

 1. The user-supplied artifacts are stored in a folder in the JCR repository (default configuration).
 If you are trying to migrate to an SQL database, the structure must be maintained.
 The migrated artifacts must be stored on the file system.
 Configure the settings for the artifacts in the `XL_DEPLOY_SERVER_HOME/conf/xl-deploy.conf` file.
-Specify type of artifact storage to use.
-* `file`: use the specified file system location for storing artifacts.
+Specify the type of artifact storage to use: `file` - use the specified file system location for storing artifacts.

-Set the location for artifact storage on file system:
+    Set the location for artifact storage on the file system:

             artifacts {
                type = "file"
                root = ${xl.repository.root}"/artifacts"
            }

     The repository will be stored in an external SQL database.

-1. Your XL Deploy has a custom configuration to store the JCR repository in an external database.
+2. Your XL Deploy has a custom configuration to store the JCR repository in an external database.
 If you are trying to migrate to an SQL database, the structure must be maintained.
 The migrated artifacts must be stored in an external SQL database.

     Configure the settings for the artifacts in the `XL_DEPLOY_SERVER_HOME/conf/xl-deploy.conf` file.
-Specify type of artifact storage to use.
-* `db`: use the database for storing artifacts.
+    Specify type of artifact storage to use: `db` - use the database for storing artifacts.

     Set the location for the artifacts to be stored in the database.

             artifacts {
                type = "db"
            }

+**Important: Migration scenarios not supported**
+1. The migration from a JCR setup where the artifacts are stored in a separate folder on the file system to a configuration where the artifacts are stored on an external SQL database server is not supported.
+1. The migration to SQL from a custom setup where the artifacts are stored in the JCR repository on an external database to a configuration where the artifacts are stored in the file system is not supported.

 ## Requirements